 Hands up who likes a good massage?

 In Abhyanga, we give ourselves a full body massage using body oil.
 This helps the body stay hydrated and softens the skin.
-[READ: Meditation to look young]
+[READ: Yoga to look young]

 Research shows that this techniques help to relieve stress and improve blood pressure .